Coping with diagnosis

 - Contact other charities such as Macmillan Cancer Support, Cancer Research UK and Maggie’s

-Some people find it helpful to speak to someone who understands what it is like to live with advanced bowel cancer.
+Some people find it helpful to speak to someone who understands what it's like to live with bowel cancer.
 Our online community is a welcoming place for everyone affected by bowel cancer to ask questions, read about people’s experiences and support each other.
 Join at bowelcanceruk.org.uk/community